0xExp-po/smartcontracts-several-languages/crowdfunding/cairo 0.10.1/README.md

-# Basic Sample Hardhat Project - with Starknet Plugin
+# Crowdfunding

-This project demonstrates a basic Hardhat project, but with [Starknet plugin](https://github.com/Shard-Labs/starknet-hardhat-plugin).
+This project is based on [Starknet Hardhat plugin](https://github.com/Shard-Labs/starknet-hardhat-example).

-## Get started

 Some scripts require environment variables (search for usage of `ensureEnvVar` in the repo).
 You can define these variables in an `.env` file in the project root.